Academic Honesty and Integrity Policy

 • Cheating on an examination;

-• Plagiarizing: that is, the taking and pass off as one’s own work the work of another (including essays, lab reports, art, music, and other digital media) without citing the source;
+• Plagiarizing: that is, the taking and passing off as one’s own work the work of another (including essays, lab reports, art, music and other digital media tools) without citing the source;

 • Creating/citing false or fictitious references or providing false data for a research project;